-Let n = 5, let A be the magic matrix, stored as a list of lists, created by the function magic_list(), and let v be the vector of length 5 whose entries are all 1.
+Let n = 5, let A be the magic matrix that we discussed in class, and let v be the vector of length 5 whose entries are all 1.
 Use Python commands to compute the product u = A v and print it.
+Can you explain your result?

-- Problem 3.3: Let n = 7, let A be the magic matrix, stored as a list of lists, created by the function magic_list().
-Use a Python for() loop to compute the sum of the diagonal elements of A. Then compute the sum of the antidiagonal elements as well. - Problem 3.4: Issue Python commands which create a word list from five_letters.txt.
-Now print every word which is a palindrome, that is, a word whose reversal is also a word.
-Note that in Python, the reversal of a word can be expressed as word[::-1]. - Problem 3.5: If we sample n random points (x,y) in the unit square, then roughly $\frac{\pi}{4}$ of them will be inside the unit circle.
+- Problem 3.3: Let n = 7, let A be the magic matrix.
+Use a Python for () loop to compute the sum of the diagonal elements of A, that is, A[0,0] + A[1,1] + ... + A[6,6].
+Then also compute the sum of the antidiagonal elements A[0.6], A[1,5], ..., A[6,0]. - Problem 3.4: Issue Python commands which create a word list from five_letters.txt.
+Now print every word in the list with the property that it is also a word when written backwards.
+For example, "straw" is such a word, since "warts" is also on the list.
+Note that in Python, the reversal of a word can be expressed as word[::-1]. - Problem 3.5: If we sample n random points (x, y) in the unit square, then roughly $\frac{\pi}{4}$ of them will be inside the unit circle.
 If the number of such points is k, then we have $\frac{k}{n} \approx \frac{\pi}{4}$, or $\pi \approx 4\frac{k}{n}$.
 Use the statement from random import random, and use a for() loop to choose n pairs of random values x and y.
-Note the number of times that (x,y) is in the unit circle, and print the corresponding estimate of π .
-(Problem P2.5.10 from Hill.)

-- Problem 3.6: DNA can be represented as a string of the letters 'A', 'C', 'G' and 'T'.
+Note the number of times that (x, y) is in the unit circle, and print the corresponding estimate of π .
+(Problem P2.5.10 from Hill.) - Problem 3.6: DNA can be represented as a string of the letters 'A', 'C', 'G' and 'T'.
 A codon is a sequence of three such letters.
 DNA is processed or "read" by dividing it into codons formed by successive triples.
 However, the processing can begin at the first, second, or third letter; that is, the processing might ignore zero, one or two initial letters.
 This initial skip is called the "frame".
-Processing continues until the end of the string is reached, or not enough letters remain to form another codon. - Let the DNA string be 'AGTCTTATATCT'.
+Processing continues until the end of the string is reached, or not enough letters remain to form another codon.

+Let the DNA string be 'AGTCTTATATCT'.
 If read from frame 0, you will get 4 codons, otherwise only 3.
 Write a Python function which accepts as input the DNA string, and the value of frame (0, 1, or 2).
 Your function returns a list containing the codons that were found.
 Apply your function to the given DNA string, and consider each possible value of frame.
-(Problem P2.4.5 from Hill.) - Problem 3.7: Issue Python commands which create a word list from five_letters.txt.
+(Problem P2.4.5 from Hill.)

+- Problem 3.7: Issue Python commands which create a word list from five_letters.txt.
 We want to find all anagrams of the word traps.
 This could be a hard problem.
 However, notice that two words are anagrams if and only if we get identical results after alphabetizing their letters.
 The alphabetized version of a word is created using the sorted() function.
 Thus, sorted ('traps') = 'aprst'.
 Compare the sorted version of our target word against the sorted version of each word in the word list, and report the matches. - Problem 3.8: For two vectors a and b of length 3, the dot product is and the vector cross product is

-$$a \cdot b = \sum{i} = t^{n} a{i} b{i}$$
+$$a \cdot b = \sum{i} = t^n a_i b_i$$